InvaderZim85/FileDetails/readme.md

 <!-- /TOC -->

 ## General
-The program *FileDetails* is a small tool to show informations about a file or a directory via the windows context menu (shell).
+The program *FileDetails* is a small tool to show informations about a file via the windows context menu (shell).

 **File**